arthvadrr/SuperDucky/README.md

 npm run dev
 ```

-The client will connect to the server on port `3050` via Socket.IO.
-The client application runs on `:5173`.
+The client will connect to the server on port `3050` and runs on `:5173` (or whatever is open for vite).

 ## Environment Variables